Sabina-0219/Sentiment-Analysis-System/README.md

 ## Setup
+-> Open my project in Google Colab
-Make a copy of my notebook to your Colab notebooks folder in the Google Drive
+-> Make a copy to your Google Drive Colab notebooks folder.
+If you have not previously used Colab before, just create an account with your Google account
+-> Run the code
+Remember to change runtime type to GPU.

 ## Project Status